NSO-developer/nso-gitbook/administration/installation-and-deployment/containerized-nso.md

 {% hint style="info" %}
 See [Developing and Deploying a Nano Service](../../development/introduction-to-automation/develop-and-deploy-a-nano-service.md) for an example that uses the container to deploy an SSH-key-provisioning nano service.

-The `$NCS_DIR/examples.ncs/development-guide/nano-services/netsim-sshkey/README` provides a link to the container-based deployment variant of the example.
+The README in the [examples.ncs/getting-started/netsim-sshkey](https://github.com/NSO-developer/nso-examples/tree/6.4/getting-started/netsim-sshkey) example provides a link to the container-based deployment variant of the example.
 See the `setup_ncip.sh` script and `README` in the `netsim-sshkey` deployment example for details.
 {% endhint %}

 ### Build Image